Kansas City Chiefs vs. Green Bay Packers NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - Green Bay has played eight games, with seven wins against the spread.

-- The Packers have been underdogs by 1 point or more two times this season and have covered the spread every time.

-- Green Bay's games this year have hit the over two times in eight opportunities (25%).
+- Green Bay's games this year have gone over the total in two out of eight opportunities (25%).

-- When Green Bay puts up more than 27.5 points, it is 2-0 against the spread and 2-0 overall.
+- When Green Bay scores more than 27.5 points, it is 2-0 against the spread and 2-0 overall.

-- This season the Packers have six turnovers, two fewer than the Chiefs have takeaways (8).
+- This year the Packers have six turnovers, two fewer than the Chiefs have takeaways (8).

 Home and road insights

-- Kansas City is winless against the spread, and 3-3 overall, at home this season.
+- Kansas City has not covered the spread at home, and is 3-3 overall there, this year.

-- The Chiefs are winless ATS (0-6) as 1-point favorites or more at home.

-- This season, in six home games, Kansas City has hit the over twice.
+- Kansas City has hit the over twice in six home games this year.

-- The average point total in Chiefs home games this season is 54.5 points, 1.0 more than this outing's over/under (53.5).

-- This year on the road, Green Bay is 4-1 against the spread and 4-1 overall.
+- Green Bay is 4-1 against the spread, and 4-1 overall, in away games.

-- The Packers have two wins ATS (2-1) as 1-point underdogs or more away from home.

-- Green Bay has hit the over once in five road games this season.

 Powered by Data Skrive.